Nabisco Shredded Wheat Factory: Design and construction

 The modern architecture of the factory buildings contrasted with the Georgian style de Soissons used for the rest of Welwyn Garden.
-There are two main concrete structures supported by steel reinforcements: one to the south of the site and the other to the west.
+There are two main concrete structures supported by steel reinforcement: one to the south of the site and the other to the west.
 The southern building houses the factory's grain silos.
 On opening, there were eighteen silos in three rows of six, with a maximum capacity of 5,700 tons of grain.
 The silos are over 100 ft tall and covered by an "attic storey".
 The western building is a three–storey structure which was used as a production hall.
 Its multi-storey design incorporates reinforced columns to create large amounts of floor and ceiling space; this was to help support a planned extension of the building by an additional two additional stories that was ultimately not pursued.
 Furthermore, it allowed for the installation of a large quantity of windows on the outside walls to let in natural light, however this led to heat and light problems during the building's tenure.
 The silos were built by Peter Lind & Company Ltd. and the other buildings by Messrs.
 F.P.
 Henderson Ltd.

 Further developments took place in the 1930s and 1950s.
 The 1937–39 expansion attempted to maintain the visually–appealing elements of the original factory's design, involving the construction of a single–storey production hall and 27 additional silos, increasing the number to 45.
 Expansions in the 1950s disregarded attempts at maintaining the original factory's aesthetics, with the development of office space and an extension of the factory floor at the cost of workers' recreational space.